danielbierwirth/DropboxBrowser/Readme.md

 If you have completed everything properly, when the user clicks on the button connected to the `didPressLink` method, the navigation controller will present itself modally over the current view controller.
 Please refer to the sample project included.

-## Further Information

-This project is a work in progress, check back soon for updates, etc.

 ## Screenshots
 DropboxBrowser now comes with a redesigned UI that can easily be customized simply by swapping PNG files of the same size with the same naming conventions.
 The default and only skin / theme is the Glyph Icon theme which has been Retina-display optimized.
 A quick preview of what the UI looks like can be seen below.
 You can use TableView prototype cells to customize the TableView appearance.

 <img width=750 src="https://github.com/iRareMedia/DropboxBrowser/blob/master/Screenshot.png?raw=true"/>

+## Further Information
+This project is a work in progress, check back soon for updates and more information.
+We plan on submitting a pull request to the original project soon.